Financial-Times/ft-origami/docs/principles.md

 ### 7. Safe encapsulation

-Our components will be fully encapsulated (if possible) or namespaced (if not) and will not interfere with one another.
-They will be good citizens of the page.
+Our components will be fully encapsulated (if possible) or namespaced (if not).
+Components will be good page neighbours, by never interfering with one another.

 ### 8. No unnecessary dependencies